 An introduction to the fundamentals of shielded metal arc welding of pipe including safety, setup, and operation of pipe beveling equipment, and practice of a 2G-pipe weld.
-Prerequisite: Consent of Instructor

 WELD 1511 SMAW - Pipe 5G

 Maintaining safety and practice of a 5G-pipe weld using the shielded metal arc welding process.